Man and woman using electronic devices, checking loan balances

 3. Add a co-borrower

 Adding a co-borrower to your loan application could help you get better terms if your co-borrower has a strong credit standing.
-A co-borrower shares responsibility for paying back the borrowed money.
+For example, if you have a 620 credit score but your co-borrower has an 800 score, that could persuade the lender to give you a loan at a lower interest rate.

 At Achieve, having a qualified co-applicant could get you an interest rate discount on a personal loan, saving you money on interest.
 Having a co-signer could also help you get a loan that you might not qualify for on your own.